 (Metes and Bounds description)

-Attachment C. Revocable License

-[Revocable] LICENSE AGREEMENT
+LICENSE AGREEMENT

-RE:________________________________________
+RE: 23 Ocean Avenue, Portland, ME

-This revocable license is granted by the City of Portland "City" to ________________________, hereinafter "Owner," for the installation and maintenance of a canopy [or ___________] over property owned by the City at the corner of ___________________ (___________________)(physical address)), Portland, Maine (the "Property").
-The installation and maintenance of the canopy [or ________________] located over City property, shall be governed by the terms of this License Agreement.
+This license is granted by the City of Portland "City" to23 Ocean Avenue Associates, LLC, hereinafter "Owner," for the installation and maintenance of a canopy and roof overhang over property owned by the City at the corner of Ocean Avenue and Hersey Street (23 Ocean Avenue, Portland, Maine) (the "Property").
+The installation and maintenance of the canopy and roof overhand located over City property, shall be governed by the terms of this License Agreement.

-1. Owner is hereby permitted to install and maintain a canopy [or ____________] over land owned by the City (i.e. on the building located at _______________________), as governed and specified by the terms of this License Agreement and as shown on Exhibit A, attached hereto and incorporated herein.
+1. Owner is hereby permitted to install and maintain a canopy and roof overhang over land owned by the City (i.e. on the building located at 23 Ocean Avenue, Portland, Maine), as governed and specified by the terms of this License Agreement and as shown on Exhibit A, attached hereto and incorporated herein.

-2. The canopy [or ____________] to be installed and maintained pursuant to this License Agreement shall be in accordance with the location and dimensions depicted on Exhibit A attached hereto.
+2. The canopy and roof overhang to be installed and maintained pursuant to this License Agreement shall be in accordance with the location and dimensions depicted on Exhibit A attached hereto.

-3. Owner shall be responsible for the proper maintenance of the canopy [or ____________].
-In the event of damage to the same, Owner shall contact the City and receive approval and then shall promptly repair/restore the canopy [or ____________].
+3. Owner shall be responsible for the proper maintenance of the canopy and roof overhang.
+In the event of damage to the same, Owner shall contact the City and receive approval and then shall promptly repair/restore the canopy and/or roof overhang.

 4. Owner shall procure and maintain liability insurance in an amount of not less than Four Hundred Thousand Dollars ($400,000) combined single limit (or the amount stated in the Maine Tort Claims Act as the same may be amended from time to time), covering claims for